 6 Ways to Pretest Your Survey Before You Send It

+Using Qualtrics Survey Software can help you avoid errors in the first place but its still always a good idea to test surveys before you send them.
 Running your survey through a series of tests to check for potential problems can save you a lot of headaches down the road and ensure that you get the data that you want.
 In this post we discuss six different strategies for testing surveys before starting your data collection:

 It is a good idea to run your survey on a small number of respondents prior to sending it out to your entire sample to get feedback on your survey.
 This is called “respondent debriefing.”
 For this approach, you will need to add several evaluation questions to the end of your survey for the respondents to answer.
 These can be open-ended or closed-ended questions and usually focus on assessing respondent comprehension and interpretation of survey questions.
 It should also include overall evaluations of the survey content, time, satisfaction and difficulty.